 BUSN 1303 Business Mathematics 3 cr.
-Sem: F 3 Lec.
-Hrs./week

-Prerequisite: MATH 1214 Real World Math with a grade of "C" or better or equivalent placement test scores.
+Prerequisite: MATH 1213 Real World Math with a grade of "C" or better or equivalent placement test scores.

 This course covers mathematics applied to problems in a business environment in areas such as marketing, accounting, finance, retailing, statistics, financial reporting, inventory, banking, and graphics.
 Problem solving exercises encourage students to make effective business and financial decisions based on mathematical computations.
 Other activities include reading, interpreting, and drawing conclusions from data tables in order to solve business problems and monitor issues related to business productivity.
 Students use authentic business documents, such as spreadsheets, databases, and financial reports to solve business problems.